StatsBen/ubc-aviary/README.md

    - the command line in your browser's web development tools reports no errors,
    - and give everything a quick proof-read out loud to catch errors :) (pro-tip).
-2. Once you've made sure your changes work, use Git to commit your changes with a useful message.
+2. Once you've made sure your changes work, use Git to commit your changes with a useful message (this will probably look like `git commit -m "your message here"` in the command line).
 Then, push these changes to the remote repository, and ensure that no errors have been reported in the process.
 If errors are produced in this process, resolve them before continuing.
 3. If the site runs as intended, and any Git errors are resolved, you're ready to deploy to Firebase!
 Open a command line, navigate to the `ubc-aviary` repository, and run `firebase deploy`.
 You may be prompted to log in during